-In Paul’s economical equation, his reference to “loss” is commonly equated with Torah and Judaism.
-Yet unlike some modern Christians, as an ancient Jew Paul does not think of Torah negatively.
+In Paul’s economical parlance, his reference to “loss” is commonly equated with Torah and Judaism.
+Yet, unlike some modern Christians, Paul does not think of Torah negatively.
 Just a few verses before his discussion of loss and gain, Shaul boasts that he can have confidence in his flesh via his Jewish heritage (Phil 3:4-6): he is a Hebrew of Hebrews, a Pharisee in his interpretive approach to the Torah, and in relation to righteousness, “blameless” or “perfect” (ἄμεμπτος; amemptos, in Hebrew: תָּם [tam]).
 That’s quite a claim!
-Paul is hardly calling his Judaism useless garbage.
+The apostle is hardly calling his Jewishness useless garbage.

-Paul uses all of this comparative rhetoric “in view of the surpassing value of knowing (Jewish) Christ” (Phil 3:8 NASB), which implies that Jesus is a superior investment to what he had received within his Jewish heritage.
+Paul uses all of this comparative rhetoric “in view of the surpassing value of knowing (the Jewish) Christ” (Phil 3:8 NASB), which implies that Jesus is a superior investment to what he had received in his Jewish experience prior to his messianic revelation.
 Most people do not think of following Yeshua in terms of Paul’s language of commerce, but the apostle is comfortable employing this kind of marketplace terminology.
 Paul is not comparing bad and good, but good and better.
-Jewish identity certainly has value (cf. Rom 3:1-2) but knowing the Jewish Messiah is even more valuable.
+Jewish identity certainly has value (cf. Rom 3:1-2) but knowing the Jewish Messiah is priceless.